 - Nocturnal eating

 Taking more than the recommended dose of zolpidem increases your risk of short-term complications.
 In the days after you use the drug, you may feel sluggish, tired, confused and foggy-headed.
-You may feel depressed or anxious, and — paradoxically — you might have trouble sleeping.
-Visual disturbances, nightmares, suicidal thoughts and suicide attempts have also been reported.
+You may feel depressed or anxious.
+You may have even more trouble sleeping.